wp-plugins/rescue-shortcodes/readme.txt

 * Notification Box - Have certain sections of text stand out by creating notices or alerts.
 * Text Highlight - Quickly highlight sections of text to help more important words stand out.
 * Columns - Separate your content with multiple column options.
 * Spacing - Add space between sections on the fly.
+* Progress Bar - Display a sliding progress notification bar

 See a demonstration of the shortcodes on the [Rescue Themes site](https://rescuethemes.com/rescue-shortcodes-plugin/).